The large 6m dome in a typical school hall

 Examples of the projections within the dome (larger examples in our Gallery and Reviews page):

-The planetarium dome is capable of holding up to 40 children and supervising adults or up to 35 adults.
-It comfortably seats 25 adults on chairs.
+The dome is capable of holding up to 70 children and supervising adults (normally 2 classes).

-The Dome requires an indoor space at least 6.5m wide X 7.5m long with 3.8m of unobstructed height (21' X 24' X 12'6").
+The Dome requires an indoor space at least 7m wide X 7.5m long with 4m of unobstructed height (23' X 25' X 13').
 A badminton court is 20' (6m) wide.
+In respect of height, 4m can be estimated by visualizing a 6’ person standing on top of the head of another 6’ person plus one more head.
 Please keep this is in mind to avoid disappointment and call us if you are in any doubt.
 We are pleased to help.
 All that's needed is a normal power socket.
 Please note that the dome cannot be set up outdoors.

 Emergency evacuation of the dome is achieved in seconds.
 The audience simply sits still whilst the dome slides over the air pocket much as an eyelid opens over an eyeball.
 This also provides a bonus experience at the end of the last session!